 Soojong Kim is a recipient of ICA Best Paper Award, Wharton Russell Ackoff Fellowship, Waterhouse Family Institute Research Grant Award, Annenberg Doctoral Research Fellowship, and MisinfoCon Research Grant.
 His works have been presented at various academic venues, including the International Communication Association annual meeting (ICA), the International Conference on Computational Social Science (IC2S2), and the Network Science Society conference (NetSci).

-Kim holds B.S. and M.S. degrees in Electrical Engineering and Computer Science from Seoul National University.
-He worked at Samsung Electronics as a computer scientist and engineer.
-He also earned a Master's degree in Sociology at Seoul National University.
+Soojong Kim holds B.S. and M.S. degrees in Electrical Engineering and Computer Science from Seoul National University.
+He was a computer scientist and engineer at Samsung Electronics for several years.
+He also holds a Master's degree in Sociology from Seoul National University.

-▹Kim, S., (2019), Directionality of Information Flow and Echoes without Chambers, Under Review.
+▹Kim, S., (2019), Directionality of Information Flow and Echoes Without Chambers, PLoS ONE.

 ▹Hopkins, D., Kim, E., Kim, S., (2017).
 Does Newspaper Coverage Influence or Reflect Public Perceptions of the Economy, Research & Politics

-▹Stevenson, H. C., Jemmott, L. S., Jemmott, J. B., White, S. L., Talley, L. M., Chittamuru, D., Kim, S., (2018).
-Efficacy and Mediation of a Racial Literacy-Infused Barbershop-based Intervention to Reduce Violence Retaliation for Young African American Men: A Cluster-Randomized Controlled Trial, Under Review.
+▹Stevenson, H. C., Jemmott, L. S., Jemmott, J. B., White, S. L., Talley, L. M., Chittamuru, D., & Kim, S., Efficacy and Mediation of a Racial Literacy-Infused Barbershop-based Intervention to Reduce Violence Retaliation for Young African American Men: A Cluster-Randomized Controlled Trial, Under Review

 ▹Kim, S., “Directionality of Information Flow and Echoes without Chambers,” Annual International Communication Association (ICA) Conference, Washington DC, May 2019.